bignine99/archifinder/README.md

 # Firebase Studio

 This is a Next.js application built within Firebase Studio.
-It serves as a visual architecture finder and concept extraction tool for architectural projects.
+It serves as a visual architecture finder and concept extraction tool for architectural projects. test

 Key Features:
 - **Project Visualization:** Browse and view architectural projects with associated metadata and images.